-Pearler review: How I use AutoInvest
+How I use AutoInvest to invest in ETFs

 My allocation strategy is simply to buy the lowest share out of an equal one third split of A200, VTS and VEU.
-Nothing super exciting or crazy here, just simple, automatic investing into three ETFs which give me access to nearly every single stock in the world.
+Nothing super exciting or crazy here, just simple, auto invest investing into three ETFs which give me access to nearly every single stock in the world (market cap weighted index).

 I received my Letter from the ASX in the mail giving me my new Pearler sponsored HIN, and was then able to link Pearler to my Sharesight account.
 It is OK to have as many HINs as you like, as they can all be tracked by the same share registries and by Sharesight for portfolio tracking,

-It is not an issue having multiple HINs and having investments across multiple brokers, especially since I use ShareSight to manage all of my portfolio tracking.
+It is not an issue having multiple HINs and having investments across multiple brokers, especially since I use Sharesight to manage all of my portfolio tracking.

 Pearler also offer an option to automatically directly link to ShareSight for portfolio tracking too, so there is no need to manually import trades.
 This is SUPER simple and for me was literally one click of a button – since when you sign up and verify your identity, everything is on their systems backend and Pearler and ShareSight are integrated through an API.